ShamylZakariya/Windchimes/NOTES.md

     - so far this works but needs a little more:
         - a phase offset per-channel

+#### Neat Ideas
+Take a short clip of the kind of tubular bell sound I want, run it through some kind of FFT analysis, and determine which frequencies are making it up.
+What software would I need?

 ## Phase 3
 - Use Job System to run these rays in parallel